danidiaz/process-streaming/README.md

 process-streaming
 =================

-Exploring how to interact with system processes using pipes.
+Exploring how to interact with system processes using a streaming library (pipes).

 Three basic goals: